 Pssst!
 Kyle Katt recently sat down with Davood Ghods to discuss collaboration between people, data and technology disciplines in the digital transformation space, and the value of focus on customer experiences related to Launch's services, offerings, and solutions.
 Listen to the podcast here.

-That’s why he’s shifting gears—from being Launch’s CTO to becoming our first Chief Experience Officer.
-A champion of digital accessibility and a steward of our Studios, Kyle will use his diverse background to grow and spread our expertise.
+And, as a champion of digital accessibility and a steward of our Studios, Kyle uses his diverse background to grow and spread our expertise every day.

 We sat down with Kyle to learn more about his experience, what he’s most passionate about, and—very importantly—his favorite tech gadget.